-7.2 Sports Integrity.
+8.2 Sports Integrity.

-7.2.1 Collaboration.
-The State Gaming Agency and Tribal Gaming Agency shall collaborate in an effort to prevent and detect competition manipulation through education and enforcement of the provisions of Chapter 9.46 RCW, 67.04 RCW, or 67.24 RCW, or any other State laws related to the integrity of sporting events, athletic events, or competitions within the State.
+(a) Collaboration.
+The State Gaming Agency and Tribal Gaming Agency shall collaborate in an effort to prevent and detect competition manipulation through education and enforcement of the provisions of Chapter 9.46 RCW, 67.04 RCW, or 67.24 RCW, or any other state laws related to the integrity of sporting events.

-- 7.2.2 Integrity Monitoring Provider. - a.
-To ensure the Tribal Gaming Agency and State Gaming Agency can monitor the integrity of Sports Wagering, the Gaming Operation will require the collection of aggregate Sports Wagering information, in a format that can be efficiently utilized, provided to, and analyzed by an approved Integrity Monitoring Provider.
+(b) Integrity Monitoring Provider.

+(i) To ensure the Tribal Gaming Agency and State Gaming Agency can properly monitor the integrity of Sports Wagering, the Gaming Operation will require the collection of aggregate Sports Wagering Information, in a format that can be efficiently utilized, be provided to and analyzed by an approved Integrity Monitoring Provider.